linrongbin16/lin.nvim/docs/user_guide/lsp_server_management.md

 - [mason.nvim](https://github.com/mason-org/mason.nvim): It helps manage all the lsp servers: install, remove and update.
 Usually you need to manually maintain lsp servers for programming language (`clangd`, `pyright`, `jsonls`, etc), but with this plugin, now you can just type `:Mason` to finish all these things.
 - [mason-lspconfig.nvim](https://github.com/mason-org/mason-lspconfig.nvim): It helps setup LSP servers automatically, i.e. you don't need to call `require("lspconfig")[server_name].setup()` (or `vim.lsp.enable()`) for every lsp server.
 - [none-ls.nvim](https://github.com/nvimtools/none-ls.nvim)(null-ls.nvim reloaded): It provides linters, code actions, diagnostics by injecting a lsp server.
 NOTE: This distro uses [conform.nvim](https://github.com/stevearc/conform.nvim) as code formatter, so none-ls doesn't format code.
-- [mason-null-ls.nvim](https://github.com/jay-babu/mason-null-ls.nvim): It lets `none-ls.nvim` directly using packages managed by `mason.nvim`.
-And you can also:
+- [mason-null-ls.nvim](https://github.com/jay-babu/mason-null-ls.nvim): It lets none-ls directly using packages installed by `mason.nvim`, and automatically registered as none-ls's sources.
-  1. Ensure none-ls sources installed via mason.nvim.
-  2. Automatically register them as none-ls sources.

-?> There're more UI improving plugins, leave them to you to find out.

 ## Configuration